y-takefuji/python-novice/README.md

                    WSL can take care of X server.
 For MacOS users: You don't need to install X server anymore.

-**Run the following superuser commands on powershell: wsl --install wsl --update bcdedit /set hypervisorlaunchtype auto
+**Run the following superuser commands on powershell of Windows: wsl --install wsl --update bcdedit /set hypervisorlaunchtype auto